a44l/gaussian-identifiability/README.md

 # Gaussian Mixture Identifiability from degree-6 moments

-This repository accompanies the arxiv submission [Gaussian Mixture Identifiability from degree-6 moments](...) (_link will be updated once the article is available on arxiv_).
+This repository accompanies the arxiv submission [Gaussian Mixture Identifiability from degree-6 moments](https://arxiv.org/abs/2307.03850).
 It contains code and data from numerical experiments, and parts of proofs that were verified on a computer, as well as the code that was used to generate the plots.

 The repository is organized as follows: